 If your disk partition configuration meet the requirements, you can extend Server 2019 partition without any software.

-Steps to extend partition volume in Windows Server 2019 with Disk Management:
+Steps to extend volume in Windows Server 2019 with Disk Management:

 - Press Windows and X together on your keyboard, then select Disk Management in the list.

-- Right click the partition that you want to delete (such as D:) and select Delete Volume, then the disk space will be changed to Unallocated.
+- Right click the adjacent partition on the right (such as D:) and select Delete Volume, then the disk space will be changed to Unallocated.
 (Caution: remember to transfer files before deleting.)

-- Right click the partition that you want to expand (such as C:) and select Extend Volume.
+- Right click the adjacent partition on the left (such as C:) and select Extend Volume.